Are you ready for the BEST way to cook your turkey evenly and in less time? A spatchcock turkey is the answer!

 Don’t let that extra effort of spatchcocking (or the funny name) intimidate you.
+It’s easier than it sounds.
 We’ve answered some of the most pressing questions to walk you through the process below.

-Spatchcocking is removing the backbone of a bird and laying it flat on its cooking surface.
+Spatchcocking is removing the backbone of a turkey and laying it flat on its cooking surface.
 Yep, it’s that simple!

 Worth mentioning are the added benefits of using the backbone to create a flavorful turkey broth or gravy.
 For more uses for those “extra” turkey parts, click here.

-To spatchcock turkey, we recommend using kitchen shears to remove the backbone.
-A sharp knife or meat cleaver can alternatively be used.
+To spatchcock turkey, we recommend using heavy duty kitchen shears to remove the backbone.
+Alternatively, a sharp knife or meat cleaver can be used.

 Turkey is a versatile protein that is perfect for traditional roasting, grilling and smoking.